 1.0 Learning to automate

-I’ve had a lot of fun learning to code over the last two years (I can’t believe it’s been that long!), but something that I haven’t focused on is automation.
+I’ve had a lot of fun coding over the last two years (I can’t believe it’s been that long!), but something that I haven’t focused on enough is automation.
 I see this as a huge opportunity for me.
 I know there are repeatable elements to my life, which a computer can do much more effortlessly than I can.
 The only thing blocking me from accessing this "superpower" is the lack of attention that I’ve dedicated to it.
 In 2020, that will change.

 For things that can’t be automated, some can be outsourced.
 I recognize that I’m extremely privileged to even have this as an option, but I want to explore it for two reasons.
 One is simple: to free up my time.
 The second is less obvious: to learn to give up some control.
 My decision to outsource isn’t so much about location arbitrage or becoming hyper-efficient, but instead about seeking help and learning to build something bigger than myself.